mtu4172/game-pigeon/README.md

 # game-pigeon

-solver for game pigeon word hunt
+solver for game pigeon word hunt and anagrams